cdclaxton/learning/Antlr/readme.md

 ### Grammar

-* A grammar is a et of the rules that describe the language syntax
+* A grammar is a set of the rules that describe the language syntax
 * `grammar <name>` -- filename must be `<name>.g4`
 * Parser rules start with lowercase letters
 * Lexer rules starts with uppercase letters